Unfortunately, the magic of The Witches (2020) stops once its big spell is cast.

 To be clear, I wouldn’t have sensed this had I not read the news reports beforehand.
 After the show, though, I realised, yeah.
 However much I want to treat such a movie as pure fiction, productions targeting impressionable audiences need to be more careful with unspoken and unintended messages.

 It’s not excusable, of course.
-To a great extent, I felt Zemeckis and his crew ought to have predicted fallout too, given Dahl’s novel was hardly free of controversy.
+To a great extent, I felt Zemeckis and his crew ought to have anticipated the negative responses too, given Dahl’s novel was hardly free of controversy.

-In the end, I feel it’s a question of whether some literary works are no longer appropriate for current consumption.
-This itself is a question that feels “wrong,” I’m sure you know what I mean.
+In the end, I feel it’s a question of whether some literary works are no longer appropriate for current consumption, however beloved they once were.
+This itself is a question that feels “wrong” too, I’m sure you know what I mean.
 But it’s a thorny subject that entertainment producers increasingly have to address.